Procedurally Generating plant stems

 Overview

-On the road to better looking plants, I finally reached the point where its time to improve the appearance of their trunks.
+On the road to better-looking plants, I finally reached the point where it was time to improve the appearance of their trunks.

 This system should have very simple inputs, to keep it flexible.
-The system's inputs will be a series of points forming a path for each stem, connected to each other in a tree structure.
-Each point will have an extra dimension attached to them indicating the thickness of the tree at that point.
+The system's inputs will be a series of points forming a path for each stem, connected in a tree structure.
+Each point will have an extra dimension attached to it indicating the thickness of the tree at that point.
 In addition, certain material properties may be passed on such as a pallet index or vertex color.
-These material properties may or may not be blended by the branch generator system, but they will definitely be passed through to the final mesh's vertexes.
-In this way, we are forced to design an algorithm which is highly agnostic and hopefully reusable.
+These material properties may or may not be blended by the branch generator system, but they will be passed through to the final mesh's vertexes.
+In this way, we are forced to design an algorithm that is highly agnostic and hopefully reusable.
 For example, when we have a trunk that's branching into many other stems, we cannot rely on information about which child stem is the "same" trunk.
-All child stems of a branching area are consider equally.
+All child stems of a branching area are considered equally.
 This will make it easier to plug into our existing L-system.

 Library setup